nutonomy/nuscenes-devkit/instructions.md

 **For every bounding box, include one of the following labels:**
 1. **[Car or Van or SUV](#car-or-van-or-suv)**: Vehicle designed primarily for personal use, e.g. sedans, hatch-backs, wagons, vans, mini-vans, SUVs and jeeps.

 2. **[Truck](#truck)**: Vehicles primarily designed to haul cargo including pick-ups, lorrys, trucks and semi-tractors.
-Trailers hauled after a semi-tractor should be labeled as vehicle.trailer.
+Trailers hauled after a semi-tractor should be labeled as "Trailer".

     - **[Pickup Truck](#pickup-truck)**: A pickup truck is a light duty truck with an enclosed cab and an open or closed cargo area.
 A pickup truck can be intended primarily for hauling cargo or for personal use.